 If the servicer chooses to use a processing month, the servicer must enter the COVID-19 payment deferral case within the processing month, but no later than the last day of such month.
-If a full monthly contractual payment is required in the processing month because the mortgage loan is 12 months delinquent as of the date of the evaluation, then the servicer must remit and report via a Loan Activity Record (LAR) to Fannie Mae the borrower's full monthly contractual payment due in the processing month prior to completing the COVID-19 payment deferral in Fannie Mae's servicing solutions system.
+If a full monthly contractual payment is required in the processing month, then the servicer must remit and report via a Loan Activity Record (LAR) to Fannie Mae the borrower's full monthly contractual payment due in the processing month prior to completing the COVID-19 payment deferral in Fannie Mae's servicing solutions system.

 NOTE: If the servicer does not remit and report via a LAR the full monthly contractual payment at least one business day prior to the last day of the month, the servicer will not be able to complete the COVID-19 payment deferral case.
-If the UPB or LPI reported in Fannie Mae's servicing solutions system prior to application of a COVID-19 payment deferral does not agree with the last reported UPB or LPI in Fannie Mae's investor reporting system, the COVID-19 payment deferral will not be processed in Fannie Mae's investor reporting system until the discrepancy is resolved.
+If the UPB or LPI reported in Fannie Mae's servicing solutions system prior to application of a COVID-19 payment deferraldoes not agree with the last reported UPB or LPI in Fannie Mae's investor reporting system, the COVID-19 payment deferral will not be processed in Fannie Mae's investor reporting system until the discrepancy is resolved.